 The auto retail industry invests a lot of time and energy into formulating more effective car selling strategies, marketing campaigns, and customer retention techniques.
 And while these efforts are undoubtedly valuable, it’s also important to emphasize the value-adding activities of other departments in your dealership.

-As pointed out by a recent National Automobile Dealers Association report, U.S. auto sellers continue to depend on their F&I departments to increase revenue and secure long-term profitability.
+U.S. auto sellers continue to depend on their F&I departments to increase revenue and secure long-term profitability.
 Vehicle maintenance and repair also play a pivotal role in car dealers' financial stability – more than 310 million repair orders were written in 2018 alone, totaling upward of $116 billion in service and part sales.
 Despite the clear benefits of strong F&I and fixed ops penetration, many dealerships struggle to introduce these offerings into the early stages of the car-buying process.

 The difficulty of up-selling F&I products and vehicle maintenance is often rooted in how dealerships are structured and operated.
 By drawing boundaries between sales, service and F&I professionals, auto dealers often (unintentionally) create siloed business practices.
 Since collaboration between departments is essential to the overall success of a dealership, it's important to foster a culture of cooperation and avoid isolating key business segments.
 But how can established dealerships make the transition to a more unified selling framework?